Updated: Aug 26

 Try on your own special pair of Gratitude Goggles.
 These can be “imaginary,” or feel free to actually put on some kind of goggles or glasses to put you in the mood. ;-)

-Say out loud 3 things you’re grateful for, or can appreciate.
+Say 3 things you’re grateful for, or can appreciate.
 If you’re feeling down, think more strategically about how gratitude could be used as an antidote to what ails you.

 Tonight, before bed and EVERY NIGHT, write down or say aloud 3 things you’re grateful for and begin to build muscles that will make finding gratitude an easier lift in the future.